Sun through tall grass

 Uttanasana

-Exhale: Step left foot forward to meet the right foot and release in to a foward fold, soft knees and hands either side of feet.
+Exhale: Step left foot forward to meet the right foot and release in to a forward fold, soft knees and hands either side of feet.

 Upward Salute